-I’m Tom, I live in Chicago, and I cooked up this website in an effort to fight pandemic boredom by spending more time blabbing about the following 3 topics & less time scrolling on social media:
+I’m Tom, a computer network nerd living in Chicago.
+I cooked up this website in an effort to fight pandemic boredom by spending more time blabbing about the following 3 topics & less time scrolling on social media:

 - Homelabs where I’ll be writing up some of the things I like on my way-too-overcomplicated home network.
 Target audience of other network nerds like myself.